Since Simone Biles stepped down from the Olympic competition last week, I’ve been thinking a lot about grit.

 In a time where many of us receive salaries that are exempt from overtime wages, we are working many more hours than should be expected.
 Sometimes we think that more hours are expected with high salaries.
 I certainly fell into that trap.

-In my last job, I consistently worked about 50 hours/week.
+In the toxic job I left in 2018, I consistently worked about 50 hours/week.
 I never felt like I could get everything done even in that amount of time.

-I recently took a “pay cut” to work part-time.
+After quitting that job, I took a “pay cut” to work part-time.
 It appeared that both my total wages and pay rate were going down.
-However, if I calculate my real hourly rate with my actual work hours, I actually get paid about $5/hour more in my new job.
+However, when I calculated my real hourly rate taking into account my actual work hours, I actually got paid about $5/hour more in my part-time job.

 2. Long Commute

-The average commute time in the United States is 26.6 minutes each way.
-This adds a full hour to our days.
-I live in Boston, where the average commute time is 30.4 minutes each way.
-We can also think about it this way, it’s adding 5 hours/week or 260 hours/year.
+Prior to the pandemic, the average commute time in the United States is 26.6 minutes each way.
+While you may not be commuting now, your job might require you to come back into the office full-time in the future.
+If you are required to commute 5 days/week, this would add a full hour to each day.
+We can also think about it this way: it’s adding 5 hours/week or 260 hours/year.
 That’s a lot of time.

-At my last job, my commute was about 40-55 minutes depending on traffic.
-When you take the time to park, walk into the office (the parking lot was quite far away), the door-to-desk commute was about an hour.
+In my last full-time job, my commute was about 40-55 minutes depending on traffic.
+When I took into account the time it took to park and walk into the office (the parking lot was quite far away), the door-to-desk commute was about an hour.

 This added 2 hours/day, 10 hours/week, or 520 hours/year to my working hours.
-That’s the equivalent of spending 22 full days/year commuting.
-Almost a full-month/year of my time was spend commuting.
+That was the equivalent of spending 22 full days/year commuting.
+Almost a full month/year of my time was spent commuting.

 On top of my 10-hour workdays, 2 hours spent in traffic meant I was gone for work for 12 hours/day.